-In this study, the bar graph is prepared to examine the Comparison between NDVI values of Diseased and Healthy crops.
-The Potato crop was affected by Late Blight of Potato and Potato Beetle infestation, Barley was affected by yellow strip rust later the NDVI value were calculated i.e., 0.34 and 0.31 respectively and this indicates that potato and barley were not severely damaged by pest and disease; medium yield of both the crops were found.
+In this study, the bar graph is prepared to examine the comparison between NDVI values of diseased and healthy crops.
+The potato crop was affected by Late Blight of potato and potato beetle infestation, Barley was affected by yellow strip rust later the NDVI value were calculated i.e., 0.34 and 0.31 respectively and this indicates that potato and barley were not severely damaged by pest and disease; medium yield of both the crops were found.

 Alternaria blight damaged the mustard crop, the Hadda Beetle bug caused leaf eating in the brinjal plant, and the Chilli plant was impacted by Chilli Thrips, which caused leaf curls.
 The NDVI values that follow show 0.20, 0.22, and 0.21, respectively.
 The NDVI values indicate that crops were near to severe damage.
 According to the NDVI values, all three crops were in danger of suffering significant damage and require appropriate care.

+Table 1: The list of Rabi Crop Diseases with location.